Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Summary

-The purpose of this series and of this mission is to evaluate how all the components of the mission work together.
-In previous sessions, you built detailed models, and in this scenario were able to bring them all together to see how they affect one another.
-You can evaluate your mission’s outcomes through an integrated digital environment, STK.
+The purpose of this series and of this lesson is to evaluate how all the components of the mission work together.
+In previous sessions, you built detailed models, and in this scenario you determined which satellites in a constellation of satellites can talk to a ground terminal during the flight of the X-43.